 Your doctors and nurses care about you and will do their best to keep you safe.
-But safety is everyone’s responsibility.
+But safety is everyone’s responsibility–including you!
 By becoming involved and actively participating in your own care, you will make a big difference in ensuring your own safety.

 Ask questions about every part of your care until you feel satisfied you are making the best and most informed decisions.
 Write down your questions for your doctor, nurse or pharmacist.
 Do not be afraid or embarrassed to ask questions; it is your right to get answers.
 Write down the answers as you are talking with your healthcare provider so you can look over them later.
 Do not be afraid that you will trouble or insult your doctor or healthcare staff by asking questions.
 We want to know if you have concerns or are worried about your treatment.
 Ask a family member or friend to come with you to help you ask questions and remember what you are told.